Rough Ridge Trail

 Hike the Tanawha Trail at Rough Ridge, a rocky, angular precipice that offers exceptional summit views of Grandfather Mountain and the Linn Cove Viaduct, just off the Blue Ridge Parkway near Boone, NC.

 The Rough Ridge Trail ascends through a jagged, rocky terrain at Grandfather Mountain, soaring to simply breathtaking views.
 And while it’s a short hike, it’s an exceptionally rewarding one.
-Photo-worthy views, far-flung horizons, dramatically rocky and jagged terrain, and lush flora are abundant throughout the hike, making Rough Ridge one of our all-time Parkway favorites.
+Photo-worthy views, far-flung horizons, dramatically rocky and jagged terrain, and lush flora are abundant throughout the hike, making this one of our all-time Parkway favorites.

 Rough Ridge on the Blue Ridge Parkway: the hike